Westerdals/pro104-eksamen-gruppe11/README.md

 * This is an Exam Assignment and we were 6 people collaborating on this Exam.
 * Responsive web app that helps the users with managing projects.
 * Easy-to-use web app with a comprehensive overview, that is also compatible with mobile devices.
-* Based on Usability, because we strove to deliver a app that our users will find it effective,efficient and satisfied.
+* Based on Usability, because we strove to deliver an app that our users will find it effective,efficient and satisfied.
 * Our goal is to meet the users expectations and needs,as quickly and dependably as possible.
 * Our target group is students or people who works on project, but are not familiar with using such auxiliary tools.
 * The app have the ability to keep track of deadlines,collaborative/individual overview, as well as to set an reminder.